Skip to content

 Mechanism Design: Engineering Systems Where Self-Interest Creates Collective Value

-But there is a deeper question, and it changes everything: what rules would produce the outcome we actually want?
+That question produces reasonable results.
+But you have also sensed a deeper one, and it changes everything: what rules would produce the outcome we actually want?

 This is mechanism design.
 It is the inverse of game theory.
 Where game theory takes a set of rules and predicts what rational agents will do, mechanism design takes a desired outcome and works backward to the rules that produce it.

 The distinction is not academic.
 It is the difference between competing in a zero-sum market and building a positive-sum ecosystem.
-And it is the single most underleveraged tool in business strategy today.
+And it is the single most underleveraged tool in your strategic toolkit.

 Scenario A: A sales team compensated on individual commission, ranked against each other quarterly.
 Rational behavior: hoard leads, undercut colleagues, optimize personal numbers at the expense of team outcomes.
 The rules make zero-sum behavior individually rational.